 In the late 1930s, Leon P. Clark began his career in the plant engineering department of the Oldsmobile Division of General Motors, where he managed many heavy industrial construction projects.

 In 1946, Leon founded Clark Construction Company in Grand Ledge, Mich.
 Clark Construction Company worked very closely with GM to convert the automaker s wartime production factories back into automotive plants.
-During that time, Leon moved Clark Construction Company from Grand Ledge to Lansing to be closer to GM.
+During that time, Leon moved Clark Construction from Grand Ledge to Lansing to be closer to GM.
 The company grew rapidly, developing into a solid general contractor serving the industrial, commercial, and institutional construction markets.

 Leon s reputation as a gentleman, honest businessman, and his relationship with customers and subcontractors laid the foundation that would allow Clark Construction Company to become one of the nation s leading general contractors and construction managers.